 Galleries | Art

-The Paul Mellon Arts Center will stage an exhibition of photographs by artist Phyllis Crowley entitled “Fields and Screens,” from November 1 through December 15.
+The Paul Mellon Arts Center will stage an exhibition of works by artist Emilio Sanchez ’39 and Japanese woodblock prints from the collection of Ted Marks ’60 from January 9 through February 24.
 The Arts Center is located on the campus of Choate Rosemary Hall in Wallingford, Connecticut.
 The gallery is open daily from 9 a.m. to 9 p.m. when school is in session, and is free of charge.

 Internationally renowned artist Emilio Sanchez (1921-1999) was born in Cuba.
 He was a member of The Choate School’s Class of 1939 and began his artistic training at the Art Students League in 1944 when he moved to New York City.
 His early works of the 1950s are stylized and figurative, depicting views of New York and the tropical landscapes of his native Cuba.

 In the 1960s his works became significantly more abstract and he began to develop his well-known paintings of houses and architectural themes.
 Throughout the 1970s and 1980s he further explored architectural themes by traveling to countries around the Mediterranean.

 In the 1990s Sanchez’s attention focused more on New York urban scenes of storefronts, garages and skyscrapers.
 An artist with an independent voice and international acclaim, Sanchez has had over 60 solo exhibitions and has been included in numerous group shows in museums and galleries in the United States, Latin America and Europe.
 The Paul Mellon Arts Center staged an exhibition of Sanchez’s work in May 2004.